Dur-e-yashfeen/Molecular-Data-Machine-Learning/README.md

-Based on your detailed code and workflow for the **Molecular Data Machine Learning** project, here’s an updated and tailored `README.md` file that reflects your actual implementation:

----

 # 🧪 Molecular Data Machine Learning

 > Predicting **molecular photostability (T80)** using advanced ensemble machine learning techniques on small, high-dimensional datasets.